55+ Communities: Information About Active Adult Retirement Living

-According to one nationwide survey, the two most frequently cited reasons for moving into a 55+ community are: 1) to live closer to family and 2) to get a home of higher quality.1 Of course, those reasons don't tell the whole story.
+According to one nationwide survey by MetLife Mature Market Institute and the National Association of Home Builders, the two most frequently cited reasons for moving into a 55+ community are: 1) to live closer to family and 2) to get a home of higher quality.
+Of course, those reasons don't tell the whole story.
 When it comes to older adults and active seniors, retirement living in age-qualified communities is also frequently pursued because they want:

 - Fewer responsibilities related to home maintenance

 - Homes that are purposely designed for aging in place